 machines, while Mastercard can mainly be used inside the banks or the CADECA (although in some selected banks of Havana, Mastercard can now also be used with the ATM machines).

 There are also some shops where you could pay by international credit card.
 However, the queues in front of these shops (usually

 referred to 'tiendas en MLC' in Spanish) are usually really long, although the product range is very limited too.
 We suggest you ask the manager of the casa for recommendations

 if you want to buy food or sanitary products.
-As tourists will probably not make much use of these shops, we suggest taking most of your money to Cuba in cash and in USD.
+As tourists will probably not make much use of these shops, we suggest taking most of your money to Cuba in cash and in Euros.